 Check in at the depot with a valid government issued photo ID one hour prior to departure.
 Boarding passes with seat assignments will be issued then.
-The McKinley Explorer offers checked baggage service.
+The Wilderness Express offers checked baggage service.
 Passengers are allowed two checked bags plus one carry on, with dimension and weight restrictions like those of airlines.
 The railroad charges $20 per item for oversized or excess baggage.

-Many Talkeetna area hotels and tour operators provide transportation to the Talkeetna Depot.
+Passengers can transfer to the Talkeetna Depot by local hotel shuttles.
 Upon arrival into Anchorage, passengers can transfer to their next destination by taxi, rideshare, or hotel shuttle (where available).